OffTheClockStudios/QR-Code-Builder/README.md

 - 🧼 **Clear All** – Quickly reset your workspace.
 - 🎨 **Redesigned Layout** – Left and right side panels with sleek, modular sections for a more intuitive experience.
 - 💡 **Responsive Design** – Optimized for modern desktop browsers (TBD for mobile support).
+- 🖱️ **Helpful Tooltips** – Every button, block, and input comes with clear hover tooltips to guide new users.
+- 🔤 **Symbol-Labeled Special Blocks** – Tab and Return blocks display `⇥` and `⏎` symbols on both sides of their label for clarity.

 ---